munificent/craftinginterpreters/book/resolving-and-binding.md

 ^code visit-print-stmt

-Like expression statements, this resolves the single expression.
+Like expression statements, a print statement contains a single subexpression.

 ^code visit-return-stmt